ververica/flink-sql-gateway/README.md

 2. Start up a Flink cluster.
 Flink SQL gateway requires a running Flink cluster where table programs can be executed.
 For more information about setting up a Flink cluster see the [Cluster & Deployment](https://ci.apache.org/projects/flink/flink-docs-release-1.10/ops/deployment/cluster_setup.html) part.

-3. Configure the `FLINK_HOME` environment variable: `export FLINK_HOME=<flink-install-dir>`
+3. Configure the `FLINK_HOME` environment variable with the command: `export FLINK_HOME=<flink-install-dir>` and add the same command to your bash configuration file like `~/.bashrc` or `~/.bash_profile`

-4. Download from the [download page](https://github.com/ververica/flink-sql-gateway/releases) (or build) the Flink SQL gateway package and execute `./bin/sql-gateway.sh`
+4. Download from the [download page](https://github.com/ververica/flink-sql-gateway/releases) (or build) the Flink SQL gateway package, make sure that the current working directory is `bin` and execute `./sql-gateway.sh`

-The gateway can be started with the following options.
+The gateway can be started with the following optional command line arguments.
 ```
 ./bin/sql-gateway.sh -h